josehpena/like_or_dislike/notes.md

 # Should return Dislike when only a like is sended OK

-# should return nothing when two likes are sended.
+# Should return nothing when two likes are sended.
+OK

+# Should return nothing when two Dislikes are sended.
+OK